 Figure 11.
 Left: track-Track reconstruction efficiency as a function of the positron true energy for $\xi = 5$.
 Right: track-Track fake rate as a function of the positron true measured track energy for $\xi = 5$.
+The results based on hybrid quantum-classical methods rely on classical simulations of quantum devices.

-251 5.1.
+260 5.2.
 Studies with quantum hardware

-The A detailed assessment of the performance of the VQE algorithm on QUBOs of size seven, chosen to be the same as the sub-QUBO size used in for the results based on quantum circuit simulation, was also evaluated with real quantum hardware (ibm_nairobi).
-The performance is evaluated on a VQE in Section 5, was performed.
+The A detailed assessment of the performance of the VQE algorithm on QUBOs of size seven, chosen to be the same as the sub-QUBO size used for the results based on quantum circuit simulation, was also evaluated with real quantum hardware (ibm_nairobi).
+The performance was evaluated on a classically simulated VQE in Section 5, was performed.

 A QUBO representing two nearby particles, leading to a total of seven triplets.
 Three different back-ends for the VQE are compared, each with 512 circuit evaluations (shots): an ideal simulation without noise, Fake Nairobi which is a simulated device with noise modelled after, was selected for this test.
-The VQE method was applied first in an exact simulation assuming an ideal quantum device with shot noise only, then in a simulation involving a noise 261 model extracted from a snapshot of the measured noise of the IBM Nairobi device and finally the 262 ibm nairobi device (fake_nairobi) and finally real quantum hardware (ibm_nairobidevice itself.
+The VQE method was applied first in an exact classical simulation assuming an ideal quantum device with shot noise only, then in a classical simulation involving a noise model extracted from a snapshot of the measured noise of the ibm_nairobi device and finally the (fake_nairobi) and finally using real quantum hardware (ibm_nairobi).